Jay Lee Webb: Career recuperation and success (1966–1971)

 On January 29, 1968, he recorded four songs (three of those were his own compositions): "Bottle, Turn Her Off", "The Happiness Of Havin' You", "Tootsie's Wall" and "Bottle, Here I Come".
 They both had B-sides, and were released in two singles on February 16, 1968.
 In early March 1968, he secured a contract with the Wilburn Brothers to perform on their show for $60 per week.

 As 1969, he recorded two more songs, a re-record "You Never Were Mine" and "Margie's At The Lincoln Park Inn", two of which he did not write.
 On August 28, 1969, he released his second album entitled "She's Looking Better by The Minute" which charted at number 13 on the Billboard Hot Country Albums.

 In 1970, he was on the road in concerts, performing in nightclubs and making semi-regular appearances on the Wilburn Brothers show.
 He was still writing songs, but didn't record them.
-His sister, Peggy Sue, recorded his composition, "All American Husband", which charted at #37.
+His sister, Peggy Sue, recorded his composition, "All American Husband", which charted at No. 37.

 During 1971, he remained close to his sisters who all lived in the Nashville area.
 He recorded one more song, "A Whole Lot Of Nothing".
 On May 28, 1971, Owen Bradley asked him to record another song, "You Are The One" as a duet with wife Lou Anne.
 Webb and his wife recorded the song, and it was released a B-side single on July 2.
 On November 28, he recorded "My Favorite Memory" which was released on December 21.
 He finished his recording contract on December 30, 1971, and didn't return to the recording business.

 Personal life

 First marriage (1961–1963)

 He met his first wife, Louise Davis, at a banquet in Columbus, Ohio, on April 28, 1961.
-She moved to Memphis, Tennessee with him in May, and he moved to his mother's home in Indiana in August of that year.
+She moved to Memphis, Tennessee, with him in May, and he moved to his mother's home in Indiana in August of that year.
 She became pregnant in early June, and they were married on June 20, 1961, at St. Patrick Catholic Church in Memphis.
 On February 10, 1962, their daughter, Yvonne Clara Webb, was born at Memphis Medical Center in Memphis.
 She contracted tonsillitis in August 1962, and died on September 2, 1962.
 She is buried at Elmwood Cemetery in Memphis.
 In late September 1962, after the death of their daughter, his wife returned to Columbus and he filed for divorce on the grounds of desertion on September 29, 1962.
 The divorce was finalized on January 11, 1963.